-In State Fiscal Year 2013, the VSS Program along with collaborative partners such as the Iowa Coalition Against Domestic Violence, Iowa Coalition Against Sexual Assault and other experts in the victim service field created a Strategic Funding and Services plan for victim services.
+In State Fiscal Year 2013, CVAD and the VSS Program along with collaborative partners such as the lowa Coalition Against Domestic Violence, lowa Coalition Against Sexual Assault and other experts in the victim service field created a Strategic Funding and Services plan for victim services.
 The goal of the plan was to change how to distribute available funding in a manner that most effectively provides quality services to all crime victims across the state.